victoriglesias5/ThirdWish/option3-midscenejs/README.md

-# Midscene.js - Puppeteer Integration (Azure OpenAI Edition)
+# Midscene.js - Puppeteer Integration

 This repository is an implementation of [Midscene.js](https://github.com/web-infra-dev/midscene) integrated with **Puppeteer** and configured to work with **Azure OpenAI**.